 Today we want to share some great tips on how to protect your fruit and veggie garden in the winter.
 British weather isn’t particularly ideal for growing fruits and veggies all-year round.
 Even in the Summer, we face many unexpected changes in the climate.
 For example, the 2007 summer floods had a detrimental impact on agriculture in the UK.
-This is why it is important to take extra measures to protect your produce, especially in winter.
+This is why it is important to take extra measures to protect your produce, and having a grow tent kit will help especially in winter.
 Here’s our advice on how to prepare your garden or allotment for the remainder of the colder months.

 It’s recommended that if you have a greenhouse or conservatory, to move your fruit trees inside immediately.
 However, if you don’t have that luxury, there are several other things you can do.
 First, mulch the roots of your tree to provide them with insulation and improve the fertility of the soil which is vital for growth and the plants health.
 It’s also advised that you steer clear of pruning your tree during